Last updated on

 Your end goal?
 Make them feel good about choosing to work with you.

-The G Team — a real estate group in Roseburg — does this on their website.
+Homes By Krista — a real estate group in Brentwood California — does this on their website.

 Here’s the actual video so that you can watch it for yourself.

-Similar to The G Team’s video, keep it under five minutes — people have terrible attention spans — and, ideally, make it as short as possible without losing any of the quality.
+Try to keep it under five minutes — people have terrible attention spans — and, ideally, make it as short as possible without losing any of the quality.

 You want to convince people that you’re the best real estate agent in their area.
 But you want to do that as quickly as possible.